National data collection and reporting

 ACARA publishes the annual National Report on Schooling in Australia on behalf of Australian education ministers, meeting as the Education Council.

-The National Report on Schooling in Australia 2013is the fifth to report on progress towards the Melbourne Declaration on Educational Goals for Young Australiansand the Council of Australian Governments (COAG) National Education Agreement.
+The National Report on Schooling in Australia 2013 is the fifth report on progress towards the Melbourne Declaration on Educational Goals for Young Australians (PDF 8978 kb) and the Council of Australian Governments (COAG) National Education Agreement (PDF 502 kb).

 The report specifically addresses education ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in terms of these areas.
 It also reports on the nationally agreed key performance measures for student achievement, participation and attainment and provides statistics on school and staff numbers as well as student enrolments, attendance, progression, achievement and attainment.

-The 2013 report is available in PDF format, with the Additional Statistics compendium as a separate PDF document.
-The National Report on Schooling in Australia 2009, 2010,2011and 2012 are also published on the ACARA website.
+The 2013 report is available in PDF format, with the Additional Statistics compendium as a separate PDF or Excel document.
+The National Report on Schooling in Australia 2009, 2010, 2011 and 2012 are also published on the ACARA website.
 View previous reports (1989–2008) on the SCSEEC website.

 ACARA is also responsible for collecting data from schools for the purpose of accountability and reporting, research and analysis, and resource allocation.
 Information on individual schools was published for the first time on the My School website in January 2010.